Original designer behind Twitter bird icon talks the ‘X’ rebrand

 DELMAR, N.Y.
 (NEWS10) — Many across social media feel confused about Twitter rebranding its iconic bird logo to a simple “X” symbol.
-At his Albany, New York-area studio on Thursday, the artist behind the original logo talked about its creation and leaving the brand behind.
+At his Capital Region studio on Thursday, the artist behind the original logo talked about its creation and leaving the brand behind.

 Pascuzzo has run Pepco Studio, his independent freelance design studio, for the last 20 years, but he said that his first graphic design job out of college was where he met Biz Stone, one of the three Twitter co-founders.
 “We were both junior designers, so we were lowest on the rank, but he would just after every subway ride have all these wild ideas and we would just talk about them,” Pascuzzo recollected with NEWS10’s Mikhaela Singleton.
 “I would do these little doodles on Post-it notes, and he just liked my drawings.”